-The healthcare services we support reached 8.2 million people in 2021
+The healthcare and nutrition services we support reached 10.4 million people in 2022

 Globally, at least 400 million people lack access to essential health services.
 Every year, 150 million people suffer financial catastrophe due to out-of-pocket healthcare expenditure.
 Seventy percent of all deaths globally are a result of non-communicable diseases.
-Approximately 663 million people living in marginalised, resource-poor geographies still rely on unclean, unimproved water sources.
+Over 2 billion people still lack access to safely managed water services.
 Many of the 1.3 million adolescent deaths that occur annually could be prevented.

 The Aga Khan Foundation is one of AKDN’s three key agencies in health.
 We harness AKDN’s longstanding work with communities and village organisations to optimise health and wellbeing and allow people to reach their full potential.
-We work in Afghanistan, India, Kenya, Kyrgyz Republic, Madagascar, Mozambique, Pakistan, Russia, Syria, Tanzania, Tajikistan and Uganda.
+We work in Afghanistan, India, Kenya, Kyrgyz Republic, Mozambique, Pakistan, Syria, Tajikistan, Tanzania and Uganda.

 AKDN / Christopher Wilton-Steer